manaroz/studies/README.md

 # studies
 A place to store my programming exercises in college.

-Comments are welcome!
+1. First php project (html, bootstrap, java script).

-But please - DON'T CHANGE ANYTHING in the files in this repository!
+Please - DON'T CHANGE ANYTHING in this repository!
 Thank you!